 If your business is any more complex than a lemonade stand, it’s likely that you do not need (and should not have) a unified, organization-wide workflow.
 But what you should have are unified inboxes within each department.

 This article was first published on Thomasnet.com.
 You can read the original here.
+Your salespeople are NOT short of leads!
 If you hear a crazy idea often enough, there’s a danger that you’ll come to passively accept it — particularly if it’s on the periphery of your primary interest area.
-Some of these ideas (think, astrology) are harmless enough.
-But there’s a danger […]
+Some of these ideas (think, astrology) […]

 This article was first published on Thomasnet.com.
 You can read the original here.
 If you make revenue the responsibility of your sales department, you will handicap the growth of your organization.
 If you want your organization to grow, operations should be responsible for revenue and your sales department should focus exclusively on new business.
 Before […]